IshjotSingh97/Redux-Meeting-Scheduler/README.md

 # Implementation
 ```
-All CRUD operations on a json Array / Mock Api
+All CRUD operations on a Json Array / Mock Api
 Learned how to use react , react hooks , redux and react-redux and redux dev tool
 ```
 # Link